tdnguyen0403/confluence-jira-task-sync/README.md

 This tool uses environment variables to store sensitive API credentials.

-1. -*Create a `.env` file**: Copy the provided `.env.example` file to a new file named `.env` in the project's root directory.
+1. -*Create a `.env.dev` file (for development)**: Copy the provided `.env.example` file to a new file named `.env.dev` in the project's root directory.

     ```bash
-    cp .env.example .env
+    cp .env.example .env.dev
     ```

-2. -*Fill in your credentials**: Open the `.env` file and replace the placeholder values with your actual Jira and Confluence API details and a secure key for the API.
+2. -*Fill in your credentials**: Open the `.env.dev` file and replace the placeholder values with your actual Jira and Confluence API details and a secure key for the API.

     ```dotenv
-    # .env
+    # .env.dev
     JIRA_URL="[https://your-jira-instance.atlassian.net](https://your-jira-instance.atlassian.net)"
     JIRA_API_TOKEN="YOUR_JIRA_API_TOKEN"
     CONFLUENCE_URL="[https://your-confluence-instance.atlassian.net](https://your-confluence-instance.atlassian.net)"